Fivenan/library-system/README.md

 ## Feature

-allows users to log in and manage the books they borrow from each other.
+Allows users to log in and manage the books they borrow from each other.

 User can also provide pictures for the books.